The Good

 And the Ugly

-Some people are experts at describing ugly food.
+Some people are experts at describing a food that’s ugly.
 In children’s literature, Shel Silverstein and Roald Dahl pretty much top the list.
 Silverstein’s poem “Sarah Cynthia Sylvia Stout Would Not Take the Garbage Out” contains some of the very best of “worst food” descriptions you’ll find!
-Adjectives like gristly, gloppy, withered, rubbery, curdled, and moldy perfectly describe food that’s, shall we say, beyond its prime.
+Adjectives like grisly, gloppy, withered, rubbery, curdled, and moldy perfectly describe a food that, to put it kindly, is beyond its prime.
 Here’s an excerpt:

 . . .
 Prune pits, peach pits, orange peels,